 At Outwood Primary School we provide a broad and balanced curriculum for all children.
 The Early Years Foundation Stage Curriculum and the National Curriculum are our starting points for planning which meets the specific needs of individuals and groups of children.
 When planning, teachers set suitable learning challenges and respond to children’s diverse learning needs.
 Some children have learning and assessment requirements that could create barriers to learning.

 These learning and assessment requirements are likely to arise as a result of a child having special educational needs.
 Teachers take account of these requirements and make provision, where necessary, to support individuals or groups of children and thus enable them to participate effectively in curriculum and assessment activities.
+Our Outwood Provision Pyramids show the different levels of support that we offer children in our school.

 Children may have special educational needs either throughout, or at any time during, their school career.
 Our school ensures that curriculum planning and assessment for children with special educational needs takes account of the type and extent of the difficulty experienced by the child.